kskalvar/kubernetes-aws/README.md

 # kubernetes-aws
 kubernetes-aws

-Docker and Kubernetes on AWS-QuickStart
+Docker and Kubernetes on AWS QuickStart